Pylons/substanced/docs/tutorial/tutorial/step08/index.rst

 Shows
 =====

-- List documents in retail view

-- Split views into mgmt and retail

-- Introduce interfaces
+- Support indexing

-- Main site view is registered against SiteEntry

-- View registered for IDocument
+- Add "body" to the Document property sheet

+- catalog=True on Document

+- Reminder: blow away your Data.*